collective/Products.EasyNewsletter/README.txt

 1.0 beta 3 (2009-12-24)
 -----------------------
-* Removed subscribers and templates from Navigation
+* Removed subscribers and templates from navigation

 * Batch subscribers